PDF Document and Form Templates

 - When finalized, Web Services will post the form online and send you the link to promote.

-If you choose to publish your form using Adobe Acrobat PDF:
+If you choose to publish your form as a fill-and-print PDF:

 - Determine what information your form will be collecting from users.